eghove/liri-node-bot/README.md

 [![Do What It Says Demo](http://img.youtube.com/vi/wfqIPY-6BNo/0.jpg)](http://www.youtube.com/watch?v=wfqIPY-6BNo)

 ## How Do I Change The `do-what-it-says` Command?
 If you'd like to change the action executed by the `do-what-it-says-command`, please open your local version of `random.txt` in a text editor (like Visual Studio Code).
 Change the first phrase (before the comma) to one of the commands above and the second phrase to the item for which you wish to search.
+Save your changes.

 ## What Node Modules does LIRI Bot Use?
 LIRI Bot uses the following Node.js modules (and their embedded dependencies):